+COLLECTS OF THE DAY

+Collect One

+Almighty God,

+who seest that we have no power of ourselves to help ourselves;

+Keep us both outwardly in our bodies,

+and inwardly in our souls;

+that we may be defended from all adversities

+which may happen to the body,

+and from all evil thoughts

+which may assault and hurt the soul;

+through Jesus Christ our Lord.

+Collect Two

-Collect Two Almighty God, you show to those who are in error the light of your truth that they may return to the way of righteousness: Grant to all those who are admitted into the fellowship of Christ's religion, that they may reject those things that are contrary to their profession, and follow all such things as are agreeable to the same; through our Lord Jesus Christ.
-Lent Collect Almighty God, you show to those who are in error the light of your truth that they may return to the way of righteousness: Grant to all those who are admitted into the fellowship of Christ's religion, that they may reject those things that are contrary to their profession, and follow all such things as are agreeable to the same; through our Lord Jesus Christ.
-Almighty and everlasting God, you hate nothing that you have made and forgive the sins of all those who are penitent: Create and make in us new and contrite hearts that we, worthily lamenting our sins and acknowledging our wretchedness, may receive from you, the God of all mercy, perfect remission and forgiveness; through Jesus Christ our Lord.
-PRAYERS OF THE PEOPLE 1 Trusting in God's assurance that Jesus came not to condemn, but to save, let us lift our voices to God.
+Almighty God, you show to those who are in error the light of your truth that they may return to the way of righteousness: Grant to all those who are admitted into the fellowship of Christ's religion, that they may reject those things that are contrary to their profession, and follow all such things as are agreeable to the same; through our Lord Jesus Christ.

+Trusting in God's assurance that Jesus came not to condemn, but to save, let us lift our voices to God.
 We pray, "Through the gift of your Son," and respond, "Amen."

 Let us pray for the renewal of the church.

 God of Abraham and Sarah, renew your church that we might bring the gospel to our present world with relevance and faithfulness.
-We pray through the gift of your Son, Amen.
+We pray through the gift of your

+Son, Amen.

 Let us pray for all who draft environmental policies.

 God of All Creation, you have given us life and made the good earth to sustain us.
 Awaken in our politicians and corporate leaders a sense of awe for your creation, so no one will exploit it as a commodity, but will treasure it as a gift from you.
 We pray through the gift of your Son, Amen.

 Let us pray for those struggling with loss of faith.

 O Persistent God, you know the depth of our fears and the emptiness of our doubt; you keep faith with us when we have no faith in you.
 Be with all who struggle under the weight of their questions, that even while their doubt will not go away, they may know that you will not leave them.
 We pray through the gift of your Son, Amen.

 Let us pray for our own renewal as children of God.

 God of Death and Rebirth, give us new life that we might see your kingdom with clear vision and live with restored courage.
 As we grow old, may we ever grow new in grace.
 We pray through the gift of your Son, Amen.

-Bless all for whom we pray, O God, and bring us to newness of life through your Son, Jesus Christ our Lord.
+Bless all for whom we pray, O God, and bring us to newness of life through your

+Son, Jesus Christ our Lord.
 Amen.

-PRAYERS OF THE PEOPLE 2

 Presider or deacon

 God sent the Son into the world to save the world.
 As we prepare for the paschal feast, let us earnestly beseech God to grant all peoples everywhere new birth in the Spirit.

 Deacon or other leader

 For the holy catholic church throughout the world, a sign on earth of the kingdom of God.

-Lord, have mercy.

 For N our bishop, for presbyters and deacons and all who minister in Christ, and for all the holy people of God.
-Lord, have mercy.

 For NN our catechumen(s) and NN their sponsors(s), and for all who wish to be born of the Spirit.
-Lord, have mercy.

 For all who share the faith of Abraham, and for all nations and families of the earth.
-Lord, have mercy.

 For all who are tempted, oppressed, afflicted, or in need.
-Lord, have mercy.